GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

    --project_id="${PROJECT_ID}" \
    "SELECT first_name, encrypted_email, encrypted_cc FROM tokenized_data.TokenizedUserdata LIMIT 10"
    ```

-> Colocate your Cloud Storage buckets for loading data.<br>
-> Cloud Storage bucket and BigQuery dataset location should be in the same regional or multi-regional location.<br>
-> Read more on [location considerations](https://cloud.google.com/bigquery/docs/batch-loading-data#data-locations) when loading data.

 ## Cleaning up

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project: